Beauregard to leave Charlottesville for Staunton

 “With her background and skills, Leslie will make an immediate contribution as a member of our team,” Rosenberg said in a press release.
 “We are fortunate to have someone of her caliber join us.”

 Beauregard’s job title was changed from assistant city manager to interim deputy city manager last month under new City Manager Tarron Richardson’s management reorganization.
-Mike Murphy, the city’s other assistant city manager, was given a permanent deputy city manager title.
+Mike Murphy, Charlottesville's other assistant city manager, was given a permanent deputy city manager title.

 Beauregard’s new position with the city focused on finance and administration.
 She is responsible for overseeing budget and performance management, human resources, economic development and information technology.